-- A. Purpose and Applicability. - 1.
-The purpose of the standards and requirements contained in this Section is to control and regulate the conversion of rental dwelling units to condominiums, for the purpose of assuring the orderly conversion of such units consistent with City policies regarding public health, safety, and welfare.
+A. Purpose and Applicability.

-These provisions shall apply to proposals to convert existing rental dwelling units on any parcel to condominiums, which shall require the approval of a Site Plan Review by the Commission, subject to compliance with the Property Development Standards described herein.
+- 1. The purpose of the standards and requirements contained in this Section is to control and regulate the conversion of rental dwelling units to condominiums, for the purpose of assuring the orderly conversion of such units consistent with City policies regarding public health, safety, and welfare. - 2.
+These provisions shall apply to proposals to convert existing developments of five or more rental dwelling units on any parcel to condominiums, which shall require the approval of a Site Plan Review, subject to compliance with the Property Development Standards described herein. - 3.
+Developments of less than five rental units shall be prohibited from converting to condominiums.